15 Nausea Causes (A Comprehensive Guide by GI Doctor)

 - Vertigo and nausea are associated with severe headaches.

 - Vertigo and nausea are associated with unilateral numbness, weakness, or speech abnormality.

-- The onset of your nausea and vertigo started above the age of 60 years.
+- The onset of your nausea and vertigo starts above the age of 60.

 11- Gut obstruction (gastric outlet or small intestinal obstruction).